Cañada Alamosa (Apache land): Geography

+Cultural history

 Cañada Alamosa is the term used by historians to refer to the ancestral homeland of the Warm Springs Band (Chihenne, or Red Paint People) of the Chiricahua Apache.
 Their homeland centered on the Cañada Alamosa area, and they considered a spring, Ojo Caliente, the heart of this ancestral base.
 This hot springs is located just at the upstream entrance to the box canyon on Alamosa Creek.

 The commitment of some Apache bands to a homeland base centered on Ojo Caliente at the entrance to the Cañada Alamosa resulted in consideration by the federal government of an agency for Apache bands that included this geographic area.
 In 1852, the federal government established a "Southern Apache Agency", that included this area.
 This Agency originally had sweeping jurisdiction over several Apache bands that roamed over a much wider area than Cañada Alamosa, including the Mimbreño, Mogollon, Coyotero, and, for a time, Mescalero Apache.

 Over the years the agency was located at various places in the vicinity of Ojo Caliente (Hot Springs) at the Cañada Alamosa in New Mexico.
 In 1873 the agency and the reservation was moved to a completely different location in New Mexico, in the Tularosa Valley.
 However, in 1874 the reservation and agency were moved back to Ojo Caliente, just north of the canyon.
 During this period a set of adobe buildings for the agency were built about half a mile east of the upstream mouth of the canyon.
 Both the reservation and agency were abolished in 1877, when the Indians at the agency were moved to the San Carlos reservation in Arizona, but a man was left in charge of the property at the agency until the following year.